Royal Windsor Horse Show

 Host to Queens 90th Birthday Celebration

-LOCATION: The Queen’s 90th Birthday Celebration will take place in the private grounds of Windsor Castle in a purpose-built arena, used by Royal Windsor Horse Show during the day.
-This stunning setting provides beautiful views of the lit-up Castle by night and this is the only time of the year that the public are allowed into the grounds.
+LOCATION: The Queen’s 90th Birthday Celebration took place in the private grounds of Windsor Castle in a purpose-built arena, used by Royal Windsor Horse Show during the day.
+This stunning setting provided beautiful views of the lit-up Castle by night and this was the only time of the year that the public were allowed into the grounds.

 U.K.'s largest outdoor show with international competitions in 3 different equestrian disciplines.

-Marilyn Macfarlane and i will be attending this once in a lifetime event, as well as the Queen's Gala event; we are traveling with a fabulous group of friends with the Carriage Association of America:
+Marilyn Macfarlane and i attended this once in a lifetime event, as well as the Queen's Gala event; we traveled with a fabulous group of friends with the Carriage Association of America:

-THE EVENT Her Majesty’s 90th Birthday Party will be a celebration of The Queen’s life, her love of horses, her dedication to the Commonwealth and international affairs and her deep involvement with the Navy, Army and Air Force.
-Over 90 minutes, 900 horses and more than 1,500 participants from around the United Kingdom and the World will create a joyful event for The Queen.
-The 90-year journey will take us from the excitement of the birth, through to World War Two, her marriage, the coronation and a reign of more than 60 years.
-The Celebration will use horses, actors, bands and dancers to tell the story.
-The celebration will be created by the team that organized the successful Diamond Jubilee Pageant in Windsor in 2012.
-This time, technology will play an important part in the celebration.
-The 90-minute experience will be a fusion of the latest video projection, LED effects and theatrical lighting.
-The finale will be a kaleidoscope of memories and achievements.
-It will be a Birthday Party fit for The Queen.
+THE EVENT Her Majesty’s 90th Birthday Party was a celebration of The Queen’s life, her love of horses, her dedication to the Commonwealth and international affairs and her deep involvement with the Navy, Army and Air Force.
+Over 90 minutes, 900 horses and more than 1,500 participants from around the United Kingdom and the World created a joyful event for The Queen.
+The 90-year journey took us from the excitement of the birth, through to World War Two, her marriage, the coronation and a reign of more than 60 years.
+The Celebration used horses, actors, bands and dancers to tell the story.
+The celebration was created by the team that organized the successful Diamond Jubilee Pageant in Windsor in 2012.
+This time, technology played an important part in the celebration.
+The 90-minute experience was a fusion of the latest video projection, LED effects and theatrical lighting.
+The finale was a kaleidoscope of memories and achievements.
+It was a Birthday Party fit for The Queen.

 I highly recommend traveling with the Carriage Assoc of America--- we were provided not only tickets to the Windsor Horse Show-- but also admittance to the Members Enclosure at the horse show ( read...VIP area), and special invitations to a Drinks Party hosted by top British driving competitors, an after-marathon super party, and amazing tickets to the jubilee celebration in honor of the Queen's birthday (which sold out within hours of going on sale!)